THE MAISON MAZARIN

 the caratIt is the unit of measurement of the diamond, or 0.2 grams for 1 carat.
 The value of the stone varies according to its caratage, but also its rarity.

-MAZARIN’s collections come into being just by Place Vendôme, at the heart of the Maison’s workshops.
-Designs then prototypes precede any work with gold (casting, sculpting, polishing, sandblasting…) and then at last gem-setting, selected according to each creation: masse-set “en bec d’aigle” to lodge a diamond in the folds of sculpted gold, claw-set to heighten the flames of a solitaire or pave-set to illuminate the surface.
+MAZARIN’s collections come to life near the Place Vendôme, at the heart of the Maison’s workshops.
+Designs and prototypes precede all gold work (casting, sculpting, polishing, sandblasting).
+The final gesture is gem-setting, selected according to each creation: from masse-set “en bec d’aigle” to lodge a diamond in the folds of sculpted gold, to claw-set to heighten the flames of a solitaire and pave-set to illuminate the surface.